Flotchet/real-estate-price-prediction/README.md

 5. Transform the data for the model
 6. Get the model corresponding to the zipcode
 7. Predict the price with the model
+8. Save the values and result inside a log file
-8. Render the page with the result (go back to step 2)
+9. Render the page with the result (go back to step 2)

 ##### Visuals